 For this use, both Nplate and Promacta are also approved for use in children ages 1 year and older who’ve had ITP for at least 6 months.

-In addition, Promacta is also approved to treat:
+Promacta is also approved to treat:

 • Thrombocytopenia (low platelet count).
-For this use, Promacta is given to adults with chronic (long-term) hepatitis C. The drug is prescribed to increase platelet counts both before and during treatment with another drug called interferon.
+For this use, Promacta is given to adults with chronic (long term) hepatitis C. The drug is prescribed to increase platelet counts both before and during treatment with another drug called interferon.

 • Severe aplastic anemia.
 With this condition, your bone marrow doesn’t make enough new blood cells.
 For this use, Promacta can be given as first-line treatment* in combination with immunosuppressant drugs (drugs that lower the activity of your immune system).
 Or Promacta can be used for aplastic anemia that hasn’t improved with immunosuppressants in the past.
-Promacta is approved to treat severe aplastic anemia in adults and children ages 2 years and over.
+Promacta is approved to treat severe aplastic anemia in adults and children ages 2 years and older.

-*With first-line treatment, Promacta is the first drug given to treat the condition.
+* With first-line treatment, Promacta is the first drug given to treat the condition.

 Drug forms and administration